AdaCore/learn/content/courses/advanced-ada/parts/data_types/types.rst

 integer literals to the :ada:`Activation_State` type, we could specify that 0 corresponds to :ada:`Off`, 1 corresponds to :ada:`On` and other values correspond to :ada:`Unknown`.
 We'll see the corresponding implementation later.

-.. note:: This feature was first introduced in Ada 2020 and might not be
-          available in older compilers.

 These are the three kinds of literals and their corresponding aspect: